What is reasonable suspicion?

 - Take the employee and a second supervisor to the area where you will meet DAT.
-Inform the employee that you are concerned about their safety as a result of your observations and request they submit to a drug and alcohol test.
+Inform the employee that you are concerned about their safety due to your observations and request they submit to a drug and alcohol test.
 Request the employee sign the Reasonable Suspicion/Post-Accident Alcohol/Drug Test Consent Form.

 - If the employee agrees to the test, DAT will perform an on-site test.
 DAT will have the Forensic Drug Testing Custody and Control Form with them.

 If the employee refuses to sign the form or submit to the test, there is a place to document this on the Reasonable Suspicion/Post-Accident Alcohol/Drug Test Consent Form and advise the employee that refusal to consent to testing is grounds for dismissal.